nkitan/linkedSTACK/README.md

  I recommend DEV C++ or Code::Blocks.

 -LINUX-
- use command
+ In the directory of the cpp file, use command
- > $ gcc linkedSTACK.cpp -o linkedSTACK <
+ > $ gcc linkedSTACK.cpp -o linkedSTACK
- in the directory of the cpp file.

- NOTE:make sure you have GCC installed by installing Build-Essentials.
+ NOTE: Make sure you have GCC installed on your Environment.